ambekadeshmukh/resume-project-aws/README.md

-# Static Resume Website
+# Dynamic Resume Website

-This project demonstrates how to build a static resume website using AWS services such as S3, CloudFront, DynamoDB, Lambda, and API Gateway.
+This project will guide you in creating a serverless, dynamic resume website leveraging various AWS services.
+This approach showcases your cloud skills and provides a practical example of AWS service integration, ultimately presenting your resume in a modern and scalable way.

 ## Description